City/County Info: 503-823-4000

 What does the current City Code Chapter 3.96 state?

 The current City Code Chapter 3.96 “creates a framework by which the people of the City of Portland may effectively participate in civic affairs and work to improve the livability and character of their Neighborhoods and the City.”
+This code describes the functions of the Office of Community & Civic Life.

 Although broad in scope, this code served to create a formal link only between the City, Neighborhood Associations, and District Coalitions.
 Since then our office’s programs and relationship with the public have evolved.
 The 2016 Office of Neighborhood Involvement audit also highlighted the need to update Bureau practices and City Code to ensure Portlanders have equal access to City’s decision-making process.
 The ways in which Civic Life connects and works with Portlanders have evolved, so must the ways we represent ourselves to our constituents and partners.